dbiele/TypeScript-Cordova-SystemJS-Angular2-beta/README.md

 Package Name: Describes the contents of the package.
 A string between 3 and 50 characters in length that consists of alpha-numeric, period, and dash characters.

+Version seems pretty obvious.
+Use whatever approach is necessary.
+Note: The Version > Revision number must be 0 when publishing for a final release.
+Otherwise the app will fail App manifest testing.

 Change the Window Target Version to Windows 10.0.
 Debugging windows phone 8 requires Visual Studio 2013 installed.

 ### Config.xml > Android